 - Have a cumulative GPA of 2.5 or better OR

-- Score above the 50th percentile on a nationally standardized test.
+- Score at or above the 50th percentile on a nationally standardized test.
 For reference 50th percentile scores are:

 - ACT Composite: 20